Cray-HPE/docs-csm/operations/utility_storage/Troubleshoot_RGW_Health_Check_Fail.md

     ncn-m001# curl -i -s -S http://rgw-vip.nmn
     ncn-m001# curl -i -s -S http://rgw-vip.hmn
     ```

-    To fix this, Do THIS
+    Log into a storage node ncn-s00\[123\] and look at the version and status of ceph.
+    ```bash
+    ncn-s001# ceph --version
+    ncn-s001# ceph -s
+    ```

 1. A value of 2 is returned if a storage node is not able to be reached.
-In this case, run the "rgw_health_check.sh" described in the optional step above.
+In this case, run the "rgw_health_check.sh" as statued in the optional step above.
 Find which storage node(s) is not able to be reached, and run the following checks on that node.

     - Check HAProxy is running on the node.